tymeart/wikipedia-viewer/README.md

-An app that allows you to get a random Wikipedia page and search for a topic and view the results.
+An app that allows you to view Wikipedia articles and fulfills [Free Code Camp's project requirements](https://www.freecodecamp.org/challenges/build-a-wikipedia-viewer):

+* You can search Wikipedia entries in a search box and see the resulting Wikipedia entries.
+* You can click a button to see a random Wikipedia entry.